Pierre Trudeau: Death and funeral

-Pierre Elliott Trudeau died on September 28, 2000, and was buried in the Trudeau family crypt, St-Rémi-de-Napierville Cemetery, Saint-Rémi, Quebec.
-His body lay in state in the Hall of Honour in Parliament Hill's Centre Block to allow Canadians to pay their last respects.
-Several world politicians, including former US President Jimmy Carter and Fidel Castro, attended the funeral.
-His son Justin delivered the eulogy during the state funeral which led to widespread speculation in the media that a career in politics was in his future.
+Following his death, Trudeau's casket lay in state in the Hall of Honour in Parliament Hill's Centre Block from September 30 to October 1, 2000.
+His funeral took place on October 3, 2000, at the Notre-Dame Basilica in Montreal.
+Several world politicians, including U.S. President Jimmy Carter and Cuban leader Fidel Castro, attended the funeral.
+His son Justin delivered the eulogy during the state funeral, which led to widespread speculation in the media that a career in politics was in his future.